NIB-SI/PhasiHunter/README.md

 **For convenience, we also provide a Docker image at `https://hub.docker.com/repository/docker/zacksfeng/phasihunter`**

 The Docker image has been configured with all the dependencies required for running phasiHunter.

-### Conda/mamba configure file

-We also provide a conda/mamba environment configuration file.
-User can install all the required dependencies with command `conda/mamba create -f /foo/PhasiHunter/bin/env.yaml`

 ## Demo data
 **Download link**